-Travelers coming from outside the EU will be required to scan copies of their passport, visa, and proof of funds, before having to answer security questions from a computer-generated border guard.
+Travelers coming from outside the EU will be required to scan copies of their passport, visa (or authorization), and proof of funds, before having to answer security questions from a computer-generated border guard.
 They must directly address a webcam which analyzes every small facial movement and can tell if the traveler is lying or not.
 The machine will ask questions about the contents of the traveler’s suitcase and travel plans and decide if they are telling the truth.

 EU authorities have estimated that the system currently has around 76% accuracy, although they expect this to increase to around 85%.
 Nevertheless, additional measures will be taken to ensure minimum error.
 For example, the process will involve a pre-screening stage where travelers will be identified as either low or high risk.
 Low-risk travelers will proceed through a quick revision of their information, while high-risk passengers will be more thoroughly checked.